 We need to provide small to medium enterprises (SMEs) with fair and equitable access to the Queensland Government market.

 SMEs are any business employing fewer than 200 people.

-To provide more opportunities for SMEs, the ICT SME participation scheme policy has been updated to support the following initiatives:
+To provide more opportunities for Queensland SMEs, the ICT SME participation scheme policy has been updated to support the following initiatives:

-- the Queensland Government can directly engage SMEs using the SME Access incentive to provide solutions worth up to $500,000 (including GST) that demonstrate value for Queensland in addressing government priorities.
+- the Queensland Government can directly engage Queensland SMEs using the SME and Indigenous Access incentive to provide solutions worth up to $500,000 (including GST) that demonstrate value for Queensland in addressing government priorities.

 All agencies must apply the policy when procuring ICT products and services.
 Compliance is required under the Procurement and disposal of ICT products and services (IS13) policy.